 5 to 11 year olds

-‘The Huge Bag of Worries’ by Virginia Ironside
+'The Huge Bag of Worries' by Virginia Ironside5 to 10 year olds

 A funny and re-assuring picture book for all children who have occasional worries about all sorts of issues.
 At the centre of this story is Jenny, a normally happy girl who finds she's being followed everywhere by a huge blue bag full of worries.
 It's not until a kind woman helps Jenny sort out the problems that the bag and the worries start to disappear.

 'Feeling Happy Feeling Safe (A safety guide for young children)' by Michelle Elliott

 6 to 11 year olds

 Feeling Happy Feeling Safe (A safety guide for young children) is a colour picture book.
 It includes the stories: Getting Lost, Feeling Safe; Say No; Bullies; Someone You Don't Know; Touching, and Secrets.